Cost estimate

 A cost estimate is the approximation of the cost of a program, project, or operation.
 The cost estimate is the product of the cost estimating process.
 The cost estimate has a single total value and may have identifiable component values.

+The U.S. Government Accountability Office (GAO) defines a cost estimate as "the summation of individual cost elements, using established methods and valid data, to estimate the future costs of a program, based on what is known today".

+The American Association of Cost Engineering (AACEI) defines a cost estimate as the prediction of the probable costs of a project or effort, for a given and documented scope, a defined location, and point of time in the future (February 2021).

-A problem with a cost overrun can be avoided with a credible, reliable, and accurate cost estimate.
-A cost estimator is the professional who prepares cost estimates.
+Potential cost overruns can be avoided with a credible, reliable, and accurate cost estimate.

-There are different types of cost estimators, whose title may be preceded by a modifier, such as building estimator, or electrical estimator, or chief estimator.

-Other professionals such as quantity surveyors and cost engineers may also prepare cost estimates or contribute to cost estimates.
-In the US, according to the Bureau of Labor Statistics, there were 185,400 cost estimators in 2010.
-There are around 75,000 professional quantity surveyors working in the UK.

 Overview

-The U.S. Government Accountability Office (GAO) defines a cost estimate as "the summation of individual cost elements, using established methods and valid data, to estimate the future costs of a program, based on what is known today".
-The GAO reports that "realistic cost estimating was imperative when making wise decisions in acquiring new systems."
+The GAO reports that "realistic cost estimating was imperative when making wise decisions in acquiring new systems".
 A cost estimate is often needed to support evaluations of project feasibility or funding requirements in support of planning.
 A cost estimate is often used to establish a budget as the cost constraint for a project or operation.

 In project management, project cost management is a major functional division.
 Cost estimating is one of three activities performed in project cost management.

 In cost engineering, cost estimation is a basic activity.
 A cost engineering reference book has chapters on capital investment cost estimation and operating cost estimation.
 The fixed capital investment provides the physical facilities.
 The working capital investment is a revolving fund to keep the facilities operating.

 In system, product, or facility acquisition planning, a cost estimate is used to evaluate the required funding and to compare with bids or tenders.

 In construction contracting, a cost estimate is usually prepared to submit a bid or tender to compete for a contract award.

 In facility maintenance and operation, cost estimates are used to establish funding or budgets.

+In manufacturing, costing plays a crucial role in cost estimation by identifying and calculating the expenses for materials, labor, and overhead required to produce a product.

+In pricing and cost discovery negotiations, a "should cost" model is a documented calculation undertaken by a potential customer or their negotiator through which they understand the costs facing the supplier and are equipped to investigate or challenge proposed prices put forward by a supplier's cost estimator.
+The Society of Cost Engineers argues that the process of "should costing", with its intention to challenge or "stretch" a supplier's cost proposals, is different from an internal cost estimation process.
+A number of well-established should-cost solution providers actively maintain cost data used to model costing.

-In an attempt to manage liability risk, some firms avoid the use of the word estimate and instead refer to the estimate as an "Opinion of Probable Cost."
+In an attempt to manage liability risk, some firms avoid the use of the word estimate and instead refer to the estimate as an "Opinion of Probable Cost".